1 |

 |

 This project seeks to identify factors related to high resistance to substance use.
 Factors increasing resistance may have the highest impact in maintaining or leading to health, as opposed to disease.
-Identifying these factors requires novel methods developed for this study, and developmental data |
+Identifying these factors requires novel methods developed for this study, and developmental data – from childhood to adulthood – already available and newly obtained in this project in a sample of twins. |

 30 |